effiemanyos/milestone-project-one/README.md

 Illustrations from **[UnDraw](https://undraw.co/)** have been used to improve the UX.
 These illustrations have been modified to match the website and brand colours.

-Professional photographies from **[Unsplash](https://unsplash.com/)** have been used to represent the owner's origins.
+CHANGE THIS - Professional photographies from **[Unsplash](https://unsplash.com/)** have been used to represent the owner's origins.
 All the selected images, except for the hero image, were taken in Peru, South America.

 When ready, professional photos will be added to the website in various sections.
 Some of the images will come from:
 - Workshops